Inheritance Tax: A Comprehensive Guide 2026

 The deadline for paying the ITP is 30 business days from the date of the deed of sale.
 If this deadline is not met, surcharges and interest will apply.

-Where is ITP tax paid?
+Where is the ITP paid?

 The tax can be paid in person or online, using electronic means, thus facilitating the process for taxpayers.